sank3t/Case-Study-by-Danny/Case_Study_#2/README.md

   order_id,
   customer_id,
   pizza_id,
-  CASE WHEN exclusions = 'null' THEN NULL ELSE exclusions END, CASE WHEN extras = 'null' THEN NULL ELSE extras END, order_time
+  CASE WHEN exclusions = 'null' or exclusions = '' THEN NULL ELSE exclusions END, CASE WHEN extras = 'null' or extras = '' THEN NULL ELSE extras END, order_time
 FROM customer_orders;
 ```